json-everything/json-everything-docs/_docs/schema/schemagen/examples/attribute.md

 icon: fas fa-tag
 order: "01.5.4.3"
 ---
-In the [previous example](schema-gen-intent.md) we created a keyword intent to represent a new `maxDate` keyword during generation.
+In the [previous example](schema-gen-intent.md) we created a keyword intent to represent the [`maxDate` keyword](/schema/examples/custom-vocabs/#example-schema-vocabs-keyword) during generation.

 Now we need a way to add it into the generation.
 This keyword is a validation constraint that you might expect to see as an attribute, so we'll do that.